 The Graduate Center, CUNY — located on Fifth Avenue in a landmark building, the former B. Altman department store — is the only University in the US that is not a design or fashion school to offer a Master’s degree in Liberal Studies with a concentration in Fashion Studies

-Click through to discover more about the emergence of fashion studies at the Graduate Center, fashion events and happenings at CUNY, undergraduate programs at the CUNY campuses, faculty and student research, and new developments in all things Fashion Studies.
+Click through to discover more about the emergence of fashion studies at the Graduate Center, fashion events and happenings at CUNY, faculty and student research, and new developments in all things Fashion Studies.